Calls blur on the element.

 NOTE Matching by text always normalizes whitespace, even with exact match.
 For example, it turns multiple spaces into one, turns line breaks into spaces and ignores leading and trailing whitespace.

-NOTE Input elements of the type button
+NOTE Input elements of the type button and submit are matched by their value instead of the text content.

-For example, locating by text "Log in"
+For example, locating by text "Log in" matches <input type=button value="Log in">.

 Text to locate the element for.

-exact?: booleanWhether to find an exact match: case-sensitive and whole-string.
+Optional options: { Optional exact?: booleanWhether to find an exact match: case-sensitive and whole-string.
 Default to false.
 Ignored when locating by a regular expression.
 Note that exact match still trims whitespace.

 Allows locating elements by their title.
 For example, this method will find the button by its title "Place the order":